Mohammednihaln/upi-splitter/README.md

 # 💰 Freelancer UPI Payment Splitter

-A single-page web application designed for Indian freelancers to split invoice payments into separate components (Base Amount, GST, and Advance) and generate individual UPI QR codes for each component.
+A single-page web application designed for freelancers to split invoice payments into separate components (Base Amount, GST, and Advance) and generate individual UPI links for each component.

 ## 🚀 Features

 - **Smart Payment Splitting**: Automatically calculates Base Amount, GST, and Advance payments
-- **UPI QR Codes**: Generate scannable QR codes for each payment component
+- **UPI links**: Generate copyable links for each payment component
 - **Real-time Calculations**: Live preview of split amounts as you type
 - **Dark Mode**: Toggle between light and dark themes with persistent preference
 - **Mobile-First Design**: Fully responsive interface optimized for all devices
-- **Copy to Clipboard**: Easily copy UPI payment links
+- **Copy to Clipboard**: Easily copy UPI payment links by clicking it
 - **Print/PDF Export**: Print or save payment details as PDF
 - **Offline Ready**: Works without internet connection once loaded
 - **No Backend Required**: Pure client-side application